Counseling Degrees & Licenses in Minnesota

 Adler Graduate School’s master of arts in counseling program prepares graduates to become professional counselors who offer culturally responsive, ethical, trauma-informed, evidence-based, and wellness-oriented therapeutic and preventive mental health services to diverse individuals, families, and couples in various settings.
 This master’s degree offers three concentration options in clinical mental health counseling; marriage, couples, and family counseling; and co-occurring disorders and addiction counseling.
 Courses are available in on-campus, online, and hybrid formats.

 The 60-credit clinical mental health counseling program prepares graduates for the licensed professional clinical counselor (LPCC) credential in Minnesota.
-Students in this program are required to complete 700 hours of field experience and a 600-hour internship.
-Courses include theories of family therapy; consultation and advocacy for the mental health profession; clinical treatment planning in counseling & psychotherapy; and behavioral neuroscience.
+Students in this program must complete 700 hours of field experience and a 600-hour internship.
+Courses include theories of family therapy, consultation and advocacy for the mental health profession, clinical treatment planning in counseling and psychotherapy, and behavioral neuroscience.

 The marriage, couples, and family counseling program comprises 60 credits and prepares graduates for the licensed marriage and family therapist (LMFT) credential in Minnesota.
 This program also requires students to complete 700 hours of field experience and a 600-hour internship.
 Courses include group psychotherapy and counseling; foundations of addictions and co-occurring disorders; couples counseling; family therapy; and counseling children and adolescents.